-Southwold’s second entry in the top ten, No. Fifty One Cafe is a lovely cafe bistro serving fresh, home-cooked and locally sourced food from breakfast, lunch, tea and coffees.
+Southwold’s second entry in the top ten cafes in Suffolk, No. Fifty One Cafe is a lovely cafe bistro serving fresh, home-cooked and locally sourced food from breakfast, lunch, tea and coffees.
 Don’t miss the tasty cakes, made on the premises.

 One recent reviewer was especially keen on the breakfasts, writing: “Went here every day we were in Southwold for breakfast.
 Great selection on the menu.
 Great food, cooked lovely, great quality!
 Staff were all really good and friendly.
 When in Southwold will only be having breakfast here!”

 7 Baileys 2 Coffee and Tearooms, Bury St Edmunds